electricimp/AmazonDRS/README.md

 This method cancels test orders for one or all slots in the device.
 For more information, please see [the Amazon DRS documentation](https://developer.amazon.com/docs/dash/canceltestorder-endpoint.html).

 The method can only be used for the orders made by a test device ([a device authenticated as a test one](https://developer.amazon.com/docs/dash/test-device-purchases.html)).
 The library does not check if your device authenticated as a test one or not, so you are responsible for this check.
+See the [Test Orders section](#test-orders).

 | Parameter | Data Type | Required? | Description |
 | --- | --- | --- | --- |